 Think about compound butter made with fresh parsley, garlic, and lemon zest, or maybe spicy tomato basil compound butter?
 Seriously, there are so many possibilities!

-- Mix it with different type of veggie.
+- Mix it with a different type of veggie.

 Sweet potato, broccoli, cauliflower, spinach, or even wild garlic leaves – these are all ingredients that will enrich the taste and color of such a simple side dish as mashed potatoes.